 Students wishing to enrol in the College must hold a foreign passport and a valid work (Z) dependent Chinese visa.
 Those who are unsure about eligibility to attend an international school should speak with the Admissions team before submitting an application.

 In addition to providing the application and supporting documents, all students wishing to join are subject to the admissions checklist set out below.
-To determine which year to apply for, please refer to our student age placement guide.
-As a general rule, students should have reached the age indicated in the table below before 1st September of the year of application.

 Students applying for entry in the Early Years must submit current and prior school records (if any) or a Confidential Early Years Teacher Comment Report from their current teacher if the student has had previous education.
 Parents will also need to complete a form similar to the Confidential Report.
 Students entering Nursery and Reception must be toilet trained.
 All applications are reviewed by the Admissions and Head of School before a place is offered.